-Corporate Sustainable Reporting Directive (CSRD) Double Materiality Assessment is an EU framework from 2024 requiring companies to report on how sustainability issues, such as climate change impacts their business and how their operations in turn affect people and planet – a unique concept called “Double Materiality”.
+Corporate Sustainable Reporting Directive (CSRD) and the Double Materiality Assessment (ESRS) is an EU framework from 2024 requiring companies to report on how sustainability issues, such as climate change impacts their business and how their operations in turn affect people and planet – a unique concept called “Double Materiality”.
 It applies to business that meet two of the three criteria- more than 250 employess, turnover greater than €40M and €20M total assets

-CBAM (Carbon Border Adjustment Mechanism) is an EU policy putting a carbon price on imports to the EU of iron & steel, cement, fertilizer, aluminum, hydrogen, electricity, initially, to be expanded around 2030to include more sectors like petroleum products, chemicals, and industrial gasses.
+CBAM (Carbon Border Adjustment Mechanism) is an EU policy putting a carbon price on imports to the EU of iron & steel, cement, fertilizer, aluminum, hydrogen, electricity, initially, to be expanded around 2030 to include more sectors like petroleum products, chemicals, and industrial gasses.

 If you’re an EU-based company importing products in the affected categories, or a non-EU company exporting these products to the EU, you’ll need to comply with CBAM.Penalties Penalties for non compliance can reach up to €50 per ton of CO2.